-Before we go on, let’s consider the quality of dances.
+To make this more approachable, let's consider one variable in isolation: the quality of the dances called in an evening.
 Some dances are just so much fun to dance and call.
 For example, Chorus Jig, Rory O’More, Shadrach’s Delight, and many others would fit this category.
 But if you consider the total number of dances, very few are in that category.
 Many more are OK but not great, or even not very good.
 Suppose we took a large sample of dances that might be called at a contradance and rated each one.
 We might come up with something like what’s in the top panel of the graph below.

 If a caller were to start calling from that pool of dances, some would get better responses than others, which would act as reinforcement for calling the more fun dances and punishment for calling the more boring dances.
 But quite a few dances would be somewhere in the middle as shown: not inspirational, but not all that bad.
 They probably wouldn’t produce very strong feedback one way or another, so a caller might keep calling them, but maybe not all that frequently.

-This feedback produces a selection process very similar to that of natural selection, and after a while the caller would end up calling the popular dances more frequently and the unpopular dances less frequently.
+This feedback affects the caller's choice of dances.
+As a result of this section process after a while the caller would likely end up calling the popular dances more frequently and the unpopular dances less frequently.
 This would produce a pattern more like what’s shown in the bottom panel of the graph.

 This process of selection of behavior through its consequences (reinforcement and punishment) is an important determinant of our behavior, and has shaped the dance selections of every caller who has called for dancers.